jarkmaen/maze-solver/README.md

 ## Command line operations

-To run the commands below, you'll need to have both [Java Development Kit (JDK)](https://www.oracle.com/java/) and [Maven](https://maven.apache.org/) installed on your computer.
+To run the following commands below, you'll need to have both [Java Development Kit (JDK)](https://www.oracle.com/java/) and [Maven](https://maven.apache.org/) installed on your computer.
 Run all commands from the root directory of the project (the folder containing the pom.xml file).

 ### Running the application